Also known as: cartwheel bail, cartwheel exit, mini bail, cartwheel safety exit, bail from cartwheel

 What is Mini cartwheel bail?

-Mini cartwheel bail is a controlled safety exit from a mini cartwheel, using a planted hand push to return to standing.
-It targets core, shoulders, triceps and forearms and is rated easy, suitable for beginners practicing cartwheel progressions and safe fall recovery.
+The Mini cartwheel bail is a safety exit from a mini cartwheel where you push off the planted hand and land on both feet.
+It targets shoulders, triceps, core and forearms - difficulty: easy, ideal for practicing safe cartwheel exits.

 How to Do Mini cartwheel bail